 - 8. Click Next. - 9.
 In the Domain page leave all the fields at their default values and click Next. - 10.
-In the Application project name field, type the name desired, such as peri\test.
+In the Application project name field, type the name desired, such as peri_test.
 Leave all other fields to their default values, and click Next.

-Vew Application Project × Application Project Details Specify the application project nan ne and its system project propertie: 5 •• Application project name: peri_to est Create a new system project fo or the application or select an existi ing one from the workpsace  👔 Select a system project System project details System project name: pe Target processor Select target processor for Processor microblaze_0 Show all processors in the hardware specification 🗹 👔 ish Cance
+🖌 New Application Project × Application Project Details Specify the application project nan ne and its system project properties • •• Application project name: peri_to est Create a new system project for Select a system project Create new or the application or select an existi System project details System project name: pe Target processor Select target processor for ri_test_system Processor microblaze_0 Associated applications peri_test Show all processors in the hardware specification 🗹 👔 ? < Back Next > Fini sh Cance el